saldel/Raspberry-Pi-Translation-Guide/README.md

 To ensure high quality of translations, each project will typically go through three stages (unless we tell you otherwise):

-1. Translation
-A volunteer translator will either translate a text from scratch, or edit a text that was pre-translated using software.
+1. Translation: a volunteer translator either translates a text from scratch, or edit a text that was pre-translated using software.
 We’ll provide you with a checklist of things to bear in mind while you translate, together with some guidelines for dealing with elements such as images or code.

-2. Review
-Next, a volunteer reviewer compares the translation to its English original to make sure that nothing has been mistranslated, omitted, or added.
+2. Review: a volunteer reviewer compares the translation to its English original to make sure that nothing has been mistranslated, omitted, or added.
 We’ll provide you with a list of things to look out for while reviewing.

-3. Test
-Finally, a volunteer tester will go through the translated and reviewed text to try it out and ensure that it can be used for its purpose.
+3. Test: a volunteer tester goes through the translated and reviewed text to try it out and ensure that it can be used for its purpose.

 Most of the time, we will let you know which part of the process we want you to contribute to.
 However, there will be urgent translations that need to be done quickly, in which case we will let you choose your role in the process.